-Attached monitor - use the audio capabilities reported by the monitor.
-Saved attached monitor - save the audio capabilities reported by the attached monitor EDID in persistent storage on the ALIF102T and use them until they are cleared (see below).
+Attached Monitor - use the audio capabilities reported by the monitor.
+Saved Attached Monitor - save the audio capabilities reported by the attached monitor EDID in persistent storage on the TX and use them until they are cleared (see below).

-None - remove audio support from the EDID presented by the ALIF102T to the connected PC.
+None - remove audio support from the EDID presented by the TX to the connected PC.

-2-Channel - apply a generic stereo audio EDID.
+2-, 6-, 8-Channel - apply a generic audio EDID.